Julian-Elliott/Julian-Elliott/improvements.md

 - Consider how I'll fit my relevant github projects into the layout.

 - Standardise the look/feel/brand accross Github, linkedin and my CV and cover letter.

+- Split this repo into backend and frontend style where the workings are not in the way of the content of the CV.

+- Re-factor the code so we dont havbe to use so many files to produce our CVs

+- Design an standard method to customise ethe CV to best suit a given job specification.